 Businesses and individuals all over the world rely on accounting to keep their businesses up and afloat.

-apply research to practice, and understand the many facets of business management.
+Apply research to practice and understand the many facets of business management.

 Additionally, you can take courses like auditing and accounting information systems.
 You’ll also want to hone your communication skills since they will be essential to forming strong working relationships with the individuals and management teams that will rely on your expertise.

 Determining your career path is often the next step to becoming an accountant.
-You can decide to specialize in a specific field of accounting, including managerial accounting, financial accounting, or tax accounting.
+You can choose to specialize in a specific field of accounting, including managerial accounting, financial accounting, or tax accounting.
 Or, you can choose to work toward qualifying as a Certified Public Accountant (CPA) or obtaining your MBA, which usually requires additional hours and continuing education.

 Getting as much experience as possible can significantly enhance your resume and increase your chances of landing an accounting job in Canada.

-The journey to becoming an accountant in Canada is challenging, demanding effort, and intense study.
+The journey to becoming an accountant in Canada is challenging, demanding effort and intense study.
 Nevertheless, the reward is higher than average salaries, a marketable career, and room for growth.

 Learn more about our innovative accounting degree programs and experience the GetTrainedGetHired difference for yourself.
-We look forward to the chance to help you achieve your educational goals and to assist you on your journey toward your career in accountancy.
+We look forward to the chance to help you achieve your educational goals and to assist you on your journey toward a career in accountancy.

 In Canada, there is no one-size-fits-all guide to becoming an accountant.
 There are, however, some general steps you can take to pursue a career as an accountant.
 A bachelor's degree is the standard entry-level requirement for accounting positions.
 Most accountants specialise in one area of accounting.
 You can work in corporate or public accounting, or you can specialise in taxation, auditing, business valuation, international accounting, information management, and technology assurance.
 An internship can provide you with valuable experience, which can lead to higher pay and more job opportunities.